FULLER, SMITH & TURNER P.L.C.

 2.3 Notice of each meeting of the Committee confirming the venue, time and date and agenda items shall be forwarded to Committee members and any invited attendees at least one week in advance of any meeting.

 2.4 The Chairman shall have the right to attend and speak at meetings of the Committee; others may be called upon to speak by arrangement with the Chairman of the Committee.

 2.5 The Secretary shall keep appropriate records of all meetings of the Committee.
 The Committee may designate their minutes as “private” when appropriate i.e. only for circulation to Committee members.

 2.6 No Committee attendee shall participate in any discussion or decision on their own remuneration.

 3.1 The Committee is authorised by the Board to seek any information it requires from any employee of the Company in order to perform its duties.

 3.2 The Committee is authorised by the Board, when the fulfilment of its duties requires, to obtain any outside legal or other professional advice including the advice of independent remuneration consultants, to secure the attendance of external advisers at its meetings, if it considers this necessary and to obtain reliable, up-to-date information about remuneration in other companies, at the Company’s expense.
 The Committee shall have full authority to commission any reports or surveys, which it deems necessary to help it fulfil its obligations after consultation with the Chairman.

 The Committee shall:

 4.1 determine and agree with the Board the framework or broad policy for the Remuneration of the Company’s Chairman and Executive Directors.
-(The remuneration of the Non Executive Directors shall be a matter for the Board excluding Non Executive Directors.)
+(The remuneration of the Non Executive Directors shall be a matter for the Chairman and the Executive Directors.)